deprekate/prfect/README.md

 PRFect is a tool to predict programmed ribosomal frameshifting in eukaryotic, prokaryotic, and viral genomes

-The manuscript is currently in review and has been preprinted on bioRxiv:
+The manuscript is currently in review (has been accepted) and has been preprinted on bioRxiv:

 https://www.biorxiv.org/content/10.1101/2023.04.10.536325v1
 <br>